Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 1. Preparing the yogurt:

-Use unsweetened plain yogurt (just so I said it again), as sweetened yogurts contain sugar, which could worsen diarrhea and has no place in a dog's diet.
+Use unsweetened natural yogurt (just so I say it again), as sweetened yogurts contain sugar that could worsen diarrhea and should not be given to dogs.

 2. Mixing the zeolite: